Homesitter’s frequently asked questions

 When in the client’s home, homesitters seize the opportunity to catch up on letter-writing, reading, crosswords, cataloguing photographs, embroidery, painting etc, whilst also enjoying the amenities of the client’s property and the company of their pets.

-The average length of an assignment is about 10 days, but there are lots of opportunities to sit for weekends – or considerably longer periods: you choose!
+The average length of an assignment is about two weeks, but there are lots of opportunities to sit for weekends – or considerably longer periods: you choose!

 How far afield will I travel?

 Homesitters’ travel expenses to and from homesits and preliminary meetings are reimbursed by our clients.
 To keep these costs to a minimum we try to select homesitters who live within 80 miles of an assignment.

 If the assignment is very specialised, or booked at short notice, we may well have to bring a homesitter from a great distance.
 In these circumstances, the client would be expected to reimburse full mileage at the standard rate.

 Some homesitters like to be offered homesits in their local area rather than going further afield.
 They feel more comfortable on home territory – they know where the best shops are and are familiar with local travelling conditions etc. For other homesitters a major attraction of home and pet sitting is the chance to travel further afield, combining homesits with visits to family or friends.
 We like to accommodate homesitters’ preferences in this respect – but not by disadvantaging clients.
 Whilst the opportunities to travel far afield are limited, you can increase your chances by: